 Lightly butter the hoagie buns and toast lightly.

-Add fried fish to rolls and top with slaw and drizzle with Just Mayo Sriracha.
+Add fried fish to rolls and top with slaw.

 Disclosure: This is a sponsored post on behalf of Hampton Creek.
 I only share products that I really love and use in my own kitchen.
 All opinions are my own.
 Thanks for supporting the brands that help make this site possible.